tienmt/rrpackrobust/README.md

 # rrpack_robust
-rrpack_robust: robust reduced rank regression to heavy-tailed noise and outlier, missing data
+See the paper: "Robust reduced rank regression under heavy-tailed noise and missing data via non-convex penalization".

 `rrpackrobust` is an R package for **robust multiple-response linear regression with low-rank structure**, combining
 Huber loss for robustness against heavy-tailed noise and outliers with spectral regularization to enforce reduced rank.